 A complete medication reconciliation is completed for each patient by a licensed Conversio Health Pharmacist.

-The Pharmacist will contact your physician to develop a Collaborative Care Agreement outlining the most appropriate clinical regimen for you based upon condition as well as tolerance to specific medications.
+The Pharmacist will contact your physician to collaborate on the most appropriate clinical regimen for you based upon condition as well as tolerance to specific medications.

-You will be provided education regarding your disease state, the physician's order, and the proper use of the medication and delivery device if applicable.
+You will be provided education regarding your disease state, the physician's directions, and the proper use of the medication and delivery device if applicable.

 Conversio Health personnel will contact you regularly to monitor your condition and coordinate care with other providers within the care continuum.
 If necessary, you will receive additional follow up from Conversio Health's team of respiratory therapists, case managers and licensed pharmacists at no charge.